ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofiler-sdk-roctx.rst

 Using ROCTx
 ============

-ROCTx is AMD tools extension library, a cross platform API for annotating code with markers and ranges.
+ROCTx is an AMD tools extension library, a cross platform API for annotating code with markers and ranges.
 The ROCTx API is written in C++.
-In certain situations, such as debugging performance issues in large-scale GPU programs, API-level tracing might be too fine-grained to provide a big picture of the program execution.
+In certain situations, such as debugging performance issues in large-scale GPU programs, API-level tracing might be too fine-grained to provide an overview of the program execution.
 In such cases, it is helpful to define specific tasks to be traced.
 To specify the tasks for tracing, enclose the respective source code with the API calls provided by the ROCTx library.
 This process is also known as instrumentation.